sourceweaver/raleigh/README.md

 + `make playground/serve` to serve Crystal playground.

-## Using `raleigh` as a template
+## Using `raleigh` as a project template

-If you'd like to use `raleigh` as a boilerplate for your next application, you can clone the repo at the tag `v0.1.0`.
+If you'd like to use `raleigh` as a boilerplate for your next server-side application, you can clone the repo at the tag `v0.1.0`, change all instances of `raleigh` and `Raleigh` to the desired name and get to work.

 ## License